 Examples of vulnerabilities include badly configured network firewalls, application logic flaws, and inadequate endpoint security.
 Given the number of vulnerabilities and the high costs of an information security breach, efforts to proactively find and fix network security weaknesses are fundamental in improving your cybersecurity defenses.

 For example, if you have any ports open or network shares that are no longer needed, change the access permissions so they can’t be accessed by anyone but yourself.
-You want to make sure that there are no known errors in your exposed endpoints and applications, errors which a hacker may exploit to run a cross-site script or inject unintended data to leverage security weaknesses.
+You want to make sure that there are no known errors in your exposed endpoints and applications, errors that a hacker may exploit to run a cross-site script or inject unintended data to leverage security weaknesses.

 5. Monitor and manage threats